 Dropbox makes all your files available to you from any computer or phone.
 It's as easy as adding any file to your Dropbox folder.
 You can start working at the office and finish from home without ever needing to think about where your files are - they are always with you.

 Joining Dropbox is easy: installing the Dropbox software (for Windows, Mac or Linux) creates a special folder on your computer.
 Anything you add to this Dropbox folder will automatically save to all your computers and to the Dropbox website.
 You can also invite people to share any folder in your Dropbox.
 This makes Dropbox perfect for team projects or sharing with family or friends - it's as if you are saving straight to their desktop.
 The Dropbox mobile apps let you take your life on the road.
 And because Dropbox keeps a one month history of your work, you can go back in time to fix mistakes or rescue deleted files.

-Dropbox offers 2 GB free to start and you can earn up to 16 GB additional space for referring friends, or upgrade to a Pro account with up to 500 GB and 32 GB for referrals.
+Dropbox offers 2 GB free to start and you can earn up to 16 GB additional space for referring friends, or upgrade to a Pro account with up to 1 TB and 32 GB for referrals.
 Dropbox for Business offers as much space as your team needs, starting with 1 TB per person.
 Learn more at www.dropbox.com/pricing.